Strasbourg Cathedral: Apse

 The apse of the cathedral, the hemispherical vault behind the altar on the northeast end, features Romanesque and Gothic architecture overlaid with 19th-century Neo-Romanesque decoration, The paintings on the half-dome and walls were made by Édouard Steinlé in 1877–79, in the style of a Byzantine mosaic.
 The painted figures on the wall represent fathers of the church and founders of religious orders, depicted in Byzantine style.

 In 2004 the apse and choir received some of its historic furnishings; fifteen choir stalls made by Claude Burdy and Claude Bergerat in 1692, as well as a group of busts of the apostles originally placed there in the 18th century.

 The stained glass window in the axis of the apse depicts the Virgin of Alscace.
 The window was a gift to the Cathedral in 1956 from the Council of Europe, which has headquarters in Strasbourg.
 It replaces the original window which was one of the few windows not put into safe storage before World War II; it was destroyed by Allied bombing in 1944.

 The main altar, in the form of a tomb, is a recreation of an earlier altar in the rocaille or late baroque style, which had been damaged in a fire in 1759 and then ruined during the French Revolution.
 The altar was recreated in 1809 by the architect Pierre-Valentin Boudhors, who discovered the old central medallion of the original altar and combined it with white and black marble panels.
 The sculptor Jacques Zimmer added the heads of cherubs made of bronze.

+The Chapel of Saint Catherine

+The chapel of St. Catherine is located in the southwest end of the cathedral, between the gift shop and the astrological clock.
+Enter through a gate across from the chapel of Saint John the Baptist.
+It was constructed between 1830 and 1839 by Bishop Berthold the II.
+Within the chapel are many furnishings, including a sculpture of The Mother Mary cradling Christ, a contemporary stained glass window: the stained glass window of a hundred faces.
+The two vertical windows in the chapel of Sainte Catherine measure almost 9 m high by visual artist Véronique Ellena and master glassmaker Pierre-Alain Parot.
+Perhaps most curious to an unfamiliar visitor is the toe bone of Saint Alphonse-Marie Eppinger encased in a wooden and red velvet box, which was placed in the chapel upon her beatification in 2016.